Sergs15/defiLending/README.md

 # DefiLending

 **DefiLending** is a decentralized finance (DeFi) smart contract system that allows users to deposit cryptocurrency as collateral, borrow tokens, and repay loans.
-It accepts LINK tokens as collateral and returns its own token, BTZ Token, in exchange.
+It accepts a predefined tokens as collateral and returns its own token, BTZ Token, in exchange.

 ## Features
 - **Collateralized Lending:** Users can deposit supported tokens as collateral to borrow funds.